 If you’re a small or medium-sized business owner, you and your team are likely wearing several hats: finance manager, salesperson, marketing team, and logistics manager, just to name a few.

 We understand that means your time is valuable and you have many responsibilities.
 That’s why having a logistics partner to help guide you through the best shipping practices is critical, and it starts with how you package and palletize your freight.
-At Old Dominion Freight Line (OD), we help our customers improve efficiencies in their shipping processes by making recommendations.
+At OD, we help our customers improve efficiencies in their shipping processes by making recommendations.
 Your LTL carrier should be a trusted partner for your supply chain needs.

 As simple as it sounds, there is an art to the packing process that, when done correctly, can save you time and money.
 Think about it: if you don’t pack your pallet efficiently, you could be paying for more space than you actually need, contributing to higher shipping costs.
 Or you may be buying full space for a pallet that is only half full.
 Added to that, if you’re not protecting your freight with the best packing practices, your shipments are more susceptible to damage, resulting in claims from your customers.
 After all, your shipment could be handled eight to 10 times on average between your dock and its final destination.

 When OD picks up your shipment, we do everything we can to protect it.
 Each year, we invest in things like straps, airbags, plywood, cardboard, and plastic wrap.
 As a result, our claims ratio is less than one-half percent.
 But, there are still steps shippers can take to further improve efficiency.

 Here are the top five packaging mistakes we coach our customers to avoid, so they can maximize profits: